Why should you attend the Two-Brain Summit online or in person on June 19th and 20th? Chris Cooper will tell you in just a minute.

 It’s gone viral.
 So to speak.

 I mean, OK, yes, Buffy is incredible, but everybody has a Buffy or, you know, a close to Buffy person at their gym.
 Everybody has that idea, but nobody knows how to do it.
 And it’s because nobody’s mentoring their staff, giving them like access to people like Jocko and Lisa and Todd, and then giving them a playbook and resources.
-And so what we’ve just started doing is allowing gym owners in Two-Brain, for example, to put their teams in their own coaching program so that they get access to like practicing sales reps and growing their personal training and like growing the pie for the whole business, getting access to the roadmap resources.
+And so what we’ve just started doing is allowing gym owners in Two-Brain, for example, to put their teams in their own coaching program so that they get access to like practicing sales reps and growing their personal training and like growing the pie for the whole business, getting access to the Growth ToolKit resources.
 And once they’ve got that, Holy moly, there’s like five leaders in my business growing my business, you know, and it’s really powerful.

 And guys, along that side, if you’re listening, the coaches side is going to have speakers such as Mike Watson.
 Josh Martin is going to be there.
 And the idea is they’re going to teach your coaches how to lead better sessions, program better.
 Shawn McQueen will also be there.
 That’s in addition to what we’re talking about here on the owner’s side, you get both for the same price.
 And the coach’s side.
 I’ve had the privilege of watching three of those videos already.
 They are spectacular.
 You’re going to see some really, really great stuff about how to retain clients longer, how to be a better coach.
 Josh Martin is doing a great recording right now that’s going to blow your mind.
 You also get the two or the three keynote speakers with that, that your staff will watch.
 But that’s online.
 Back to the owners track.
 We talked about staff, Laurie Drummond is going to talk about finding and hiring some of those people.
 Tell me a little bit about why she’s on the roster.